brundinm/brundinm/README.md

-  resources related to Alzheimer’s disease that was an experimental online version of the traditional library vertical file, part of a larger research project at the University of Western Ontario comparing traditional library information systems and the emerging standards and protocols of the Semantic Web.
+  resources related to Alzheimer’s disease that was an experimental online version of the traditional library vertical file, part of a larger research project at the University of Western Ontario comparing traditional library information systems with the emerging standards and protocols of the Semantic Web.
 (2007)
 - Developed a web-based survey using a LAMP (Linux, Apache, MySQL, and PHP) stack to provide the data collection instrument for a SSHRC-funded grant to